How To Develop Rock Solid Self-Discipline

 How does the prefrontal cortex impact self-discipline?

 Your prefrontal cortex is the last area of the brain to finish forming and it’s the area of the brain which we seem to rely the most on consciously in our day to day (great, yeah?).
-It takes until about 25 to finish forming, but in some people it will be sooner and others it will be later.
+It takes until about 25 to finish forming, but in some (lucky!) people it will be sooner and most others it will be later.
 Until that happens, you won’t be able to access the top end of your willpower.

-This is pretty much why adolescents (especially males) act like idiots, lack empathy, and enjoy “taking the easy way out”.
+This is pretty much why adolescents and young adults (especially males) act like idiots, lack empathy, and enjoy “taking the easy way out”.
 In the interim, to close that gap, socialization AKA habits are intended to help a young child or adolescent act in a way that helps them give value to others.

 But you’ll need to build those habits yourself.
 Here’s a quick way to get started: